ARAZA13/araza13.github.io/README.md

   - Conducted field experiments and behavioral lab games to assess citizens’ interaction with state resources in urban and rural settings.

+  - Acted as the primary point of contact to manage and build relationships with diverse stakeholders and field partners:  civil servants, police, judiciary, survey & tech companies.

   - Supported fieldwork, data cleaning, analysis and literature review for a published academic paper on [trust in state institutions](https://epod.cid.harvard.edu/sites/default/files/inline-files/trust_state_20191026_final_0.pdf).
 {: style="text-align: justify"}